fastly/compute-js-auth/README.md

 **For more starter kits for Compute, head over to the [Fastly Developer Hub](https://developer.fastly.com/solutions/starters)**

+> This starter kit has an [equivalent Rust implementation](https://github.com/fastly/compute-rust-auth) 🦀

 ## Authentication at the network's edge, using OAuth 2.0, OpenID Connect, and Fastly Compute

 This is a self-contained JavaScript implementation for the [OAuth 2.0](https://oauth.net/2/) [Authorization Code flow](https://oauth.net/2/grant-types/authorization-code/) with [Proof Key for Code Exchange (PKCE)](https://oauth.net/2/pkce/), deployed to [Fastly Compute](https://www.fastly.com/products/edge-compute/).